DMVPN

 The Next Hop Resolution Protocol (NHRP) is a networking protocol designed to facilitate efficient and reliable communication between two nodes on a network.
 It does this by providing a way for one node to discover the IP address of another node on the same network.

 The primary role of NHRP is to allow a node to resolve the IP address of another node that is not directly connected to the same network.
-This is done by querying an NHRP server which contains a mapping of all the nodes on the network.
+This is done by querying an NHRP server, which contains a mapping of all the nodes on the network.
 When a node requests the NHRP server, it will return the IP address of the destination node.

-NHRP was originally designed to allow routers connected to non-broadcast multiple-access (NBMA) networks to discover the proper next-hop mappings to communicate.
+NHRP was initially designed to allow routers connected to non-broadcast multiple-access (NBMA) networks to discover the proper next-hop mappings to communicate.
 It is specified in RFC 2332.
 NBMA networks faced a similar issue as mGRE tunnels.

 Cisco DMVPN